What does it take to build AI responsibly from the beginning?

 It will be shaped by the people and companies building it.

-Danica’s journey is a reminder that responsible AI starts early — with the right questions, the right structure, and the right commitment to creating value safely.
+Danica Damljanovic’s journey with Sentient Machines is a reminder that responsible AI starts early: with the right questions, the right structure, and the right commitment to creating value safely.